A little bit about my art

 Fluid.
 Suggestive.
 Evocative.

 Thus far I am not particularly prolific in finished pieces.
 Perhaps from reading this, you will understand why.
 Sometimes, when the paint refuses to flow, I can force a painting across some sort of a finish line.
 But I never like the outcome.
-The painting will lurk for a while; my logical brain telling me it’s fine, a decent painting, while my insides sense the inauthentic energy.
+The painting will lurk for a while; my rational brain telling me it’s fine, a decent painting, while my insides sense the inauthenticity.
 Inevitably it will be painted over.
 Always a relief.

 If I had to sum all of this up in a couple of sentences you would be non the wiser as to how my paintings look.
 I might say,

-Painting is my teacher.
-Every day she holds up a mirror, revealing who I am being, who it is I want to be, and how it is I want to show up in the world.
+Painting is my therapy and my teacher.
+Every day she holds up a mirror, revealing who I am being, and who it is I wish to be.

 As ever, a work in progress.